 Allentown DUI Attorney

 If you’ve been charged with drunk driving, you need a lawyer - and fast.
-That’s why the Allentown criminal defense attorneys at the Regan Law Firm are ready to help you immediately!
-In Pennsylvania, a person driving, operating or in physical control of a vehicle may be charged with driving under the influence (DUI) in the following circumstances:
+That’s why the Allentown DUI attorneys at the Regan Law Firm are ready to help you immediately!

 DUI Sentencing Laws in Pennsylvania

 Pennsylvania categorizes DUI cases so that the higher the BAC, the stiffer the penalties.
 In addition to the increased penalties for higher BAC’s, penalties also increase when the defendant has a prior DUI in the preceding ten years.
 All defendants convicted of a DUI in PA will incur a mandatory minimum sentence, though this does not always include jail.
 You can learn more on our DUI FAQ page, as well.